 Davey Mo (a/k/a Dave Moresi) was born in Chicago and can't remember a time when he did not play musical instruments.
 The son of a professional musician, and himself a former professional jobbing musician in rock, blues and jazz genres, Dave's jazz radio show is heavily influenced by the blues, and by jazz/rock fusion, with all aspects of the jazz spectrum represented.

-For David Overby, music has been a lifelong involvement.
-All kinds of music, any kind of music, ranging from early classical music, a cappella, to barbershop quartets and union solidarity songs.
-Jazz, however, is the music closest to his heart.
-It's the most American art form, Dave maintains, America's greatest creation.
-A retired program specialist from Illinois Department of Human Services.
-He and his wife Mary bought a home in Mt.
+For Dave Overby, music has been a lifelong pleasure.
+He has sung in numerous choirs, early music groups, barbershop quartets and union singfests.
+Jazz, however, is closest to his heart.
+Dave notes jazz is the ONLY totally American art form, it's greatest creation.
+The Jazz Clubb attempts to honor and remember traditional, swing and modern performers.
+Dave is a retired program specialist with The Illinois Department of Human Services and a newer homeowner in Mt.
 Pleasant.

 Dave's 45-plus career in radio included stints at WLIP, WRJN and the old WLTQ in Milwaukee.
 Long-time WGTD listeners appreciate Dave's conversational style and professionalism.
 Dave has been with the station since 1998, serving as local host of NPR’s Morning Edition.